 Showcase Director, Core Faculty

 Jo Ann Cimato is a New York-based acting teacher, stage director, and dramaturg.
-She teaches at the Beacon School in Manhattan, where her productions include The Who’s Tommy, Pippin, and the east coast school debuts of Rent, The 25th Annual Putnam County Spelling Bee, and most recently Spring Awakening.
-Beacon students have received eight years of accolades from the Educational Theatre Association under Cimato’s direction and have continued their training at top programs including Boston University, Columbia, Princeton, Ithaca, Purchase, and Carnegie Mellon.
-Professional credits include Falsettos, Midsummer, You’re a Good Man Charlie Brown, and Little Shop among others.
+She teaches at the Beacon School in Manhattan, where her productions include The Who’s Tommy, and Pippin, as well as the East Coast school debuts of Rent, the 25th Annual Putnam County Spelling Bee, and, most recently, Spring Awakening.
+Beacon students have received eight years of accolades from the Educational Theatre Association under Cimato’s direction and have continued their training at top programs, including Boston University, Columbia, Princeton, Ithaca, Purchase, and Carnegie Mellon.
+Professional credits include Falsettos, Midsummer, You’re a Good Man Charlie Brown, and Little Shop, among others.
 A trained classical singer, Cimato started performing professionally while still in high school.
-Her favorites include Jesus Christ Superstar, A Little Night Music, Godspell, and My Fair Lady.
-Cimato has taught students at the Battersea Arts Centre in the United Kingdom, the New York City Summer Arts Institute at the Frank Sinatra High School of the Performing Arts, and the Boston University Summer Training Institute.
-She coaches privately in her studio in Brooklyn and holds a BFA from Boston University and master's from New York University.
+Her favorite productions include Jesus Christ Superstar, A Little Night Music, Godspell and My Fair Lady.
+Cimato has taught students at the Battersea Arts Centre in the United Kingdom, at the New York City Summer Arts Institute at the Frank Sinatra High School of the Performing Arts, and at the Boston University Summer Training Institute.
+She coaches privately in her studio in Brooklyn and holds a bachelor's degree in fine arts from Boston University and master's degreefrom New York University.